sowmya2012/sowmya2012.github.io/README.md

 Your letter to Hogwarts is here!

-Get sorted in your favorite house, know more about Harry Potter characters and learn exciting spells!
+Get sorted into your favorite house, know more about Harry Potter characters and learn exciting spells!

 ## Discover your Hogwarts house